sack212/BasicAzureCamp/HOL/build-single-page-app-with-webapi-and-angular/README.md

 <a name="adding-global-administrator-to-AAD"></a>
 ## Adding a Global Administrator to your Active Directory

-Microsoft ASP.NET tools for Windows Azure Active Directory makes it simple to enable authentication for web applications hosted on [Windows Azure Web Sites](http://www.windowsazure.com/en-us/home/features/web-sites/).
-You can use Windows Azure Authentication to authenticate Office 365 users from your organization, corporate accounts synced from your on-premise Active Directory or users created in your own custom Windows Azure Active Directory domain.
-Enabling Windows Azure Authentication configures your application to authenticate users using a single [Windows Azure Active Directory](http://www.windowsazure.com/en-us/home/features/identity/) tenant.
+Microsoft ASP.NET tools for Azure Active Directory makes it simple to enable authentication for web applications hosted on [Azure App Service](http://azure.microsoft.com/en-us/services/app-service/web/) as a **Web App**.
+You can use Azure Authentication to authenticate Office 365 users from your organization, corporate accounts synced from your on-premise Active Directory or users created in your own custom Azure Active Directory domain.
+Enabling Azure Authentication configures your application to authenticate users using a single [Azure Active Directory](http://azure.microsoft.com/en-us/services/active-directory/) tenant.

 1. Sign in to the [Azure Management Portal](https://manage.windowsazure.com/).
 2. Most Azure accounts contain a **Default Directory**.
 You can find if yours does by clicking the **Active Directory** option on the sidebar that is on left side of the page.
 	If you do not have a default directory, follow the instructions in the note to create one.

 	> **Note:** If your suscription does not have the **Default Directory** or you want to create one, click the **Add Directory** option.

 	>![Creating new directory](images/creating-new-directory.png?raw=true)

 	> _Creating new Active Directory_

 	> Alternatively, you can click the **NEW** button at the bottom bar, select **App Services**, **Active Directory**, **Directory**, and click **Custom Create**.
 This is shown in the following image.

 	>![Add User dialog 2](./images/CreatingCustomDirectory.png)

 	> In the **Add directory** dialog, enter a name for your directory, a country or region, and a unique domain name.
 Finally, click the **check mark button** to create the directory.

 	>![Add User dialog 2](./images/AddDirectoryDialog.png)

 3. In the **Active Directory** page, click on your directory.

 	You will create a new user with the **Global Administrator** role.
 Click **Users** from the top menu, and then click the **Add User** button on the command bar.

 	![Adding an Active Directory User](./images/addingUser.png)

 	_Adding an Active Directory User_

 5. In the **Add User** dialog, enter a name for the new user and then click the right arrow.

 	![Add User dialog](./images/addUserDialog1.png)

 	_Add User dialog - Page 1_

 6. Enter the user name and set the role to **Global Administrator**.
 Global administrators require an alternate email address for password recovery purposes.
 After you're finished, click the right arrow.

 	![Add User dialog 2](./images/addUserDialog2.png)

 	_Add User dialog - Page 2_

 7. On the next page of the dialog, click **Create**.
 A temporary password will be created for the new user and displayed in the dialog.

 	![Add User dialog](./images/addUserDialog3.png)

 	_Add User dialog - Page 3_

 	Note down the password.
 You will be required to change the password after the first log in.

 	![Add User Dialog - Page 4](images/add-user-dialog---page-4.png?raw=true)

 	The following image shows the new admin account.

 	> **Note:** You **must** use the Azure Active Directory to log into your app, **not the Microsoft account** also shown on this page.

 	![The new User](./images/theNewUser.png)

 	_The new User_

 <a name="creating-the-initial-project-for-geek-quiz"></a>
 ## Creating the Initial Project for Geek Quiz